 The rest of the team cover skillsets ranging from engineering through to marketing, AI and blockchain consultancy.
 All team members listed on the website are accompanied with links to their corresponding LinkedIn profiles.
-However, as a projet which is piggy-backing on a successful, pre-established business, this is one of the rare breed of animals in ICO land to require a credibility check.
+However, as a projet which is piggy-backing on a successful, pre-established business, this is one of the rare breed of animals in ICO land not to require a credibility check.

 For this kind of project, as mentioned previously, success hinges on the ability to achieve a network effect.
 In the case of XYO, they already have one – a client-base to which they have already rolled out over one million geo-location devices, a subset of which should serve as a trampoline for wider expansion.